HedayatF/HedayatF/README.md

 --->
 # Hi there, Welcome to my GitHub Profile! 👋

-- 💭 A curious student with a deep love for bioinformatics and cancer research (B.S. in Molecular and Cellular Biology).
+- 💭 A curious student with a deep love for bioinformatics and cancer research (Currently a Master's student - Molecular Biology of the cell at the University of Milan).
 - 💡 A firm believer in project-based learning, with several [international conference abstracts](https://www.researchgate.net/profile/Fatemeh-Hedayat-2) related to cancer biology and bioinformatics.
 - 💠 Passionate about working with multi-omics data and the intersections of immunology, and epigenetics in cancer research.
 - 🧬 Currently investigating T cell exhaustion and its epigenetic regulation by analyzing scRNA-seq data.